Alien recorded on top of The White House | Freak Lore

 The name of the man at this point is unknown.
 There are some really bad things about the video, like just how blurry it appears to be.
 This creates doubt about it right from the start.
 Originally, the video was posted by Paranormal Elite on their YouTube channel, dedicated to bringing people paranormal videos since 2015.

-The address at 1600 Pennsylvania Ave NW, Washington, DC 20500 is one of the famous places in all the world, garnering many gatherers each year—as they tour the Washington D.C. area.
+The address at 1600 Pennsylvania Ave NW, Washington, DC 20500 is one of the most famous places in all the world, garnering many gatherers each year—as they tour the Washington D.C. area.
 This has been the residence of each United States President, since John Adams back in 1800.

 This alien, almost seems to be looking at the American flag, seen in some frames of the video captured by his camera phone.
 The mysterious creature, could be something else entirely.
 People make mention of demons, this could be a possibility as well.
 Whatever this thing is, it has people talking.